 4) Intermittent fasting

-For our clients who have busy entertainment schedules, one of our favourite strategies is to incorporate fasting into the day.
+For our members who have busy entertainment schedules, one of our favourite strategies is to incorporate fasting into the day.
 There’s a time and place for sacrifice (which we’ll come onto later), but for the most part, having the best of both worlds sensibly is necessary for long term, ‘slow burn’ success.

 This worked great for Maneet.
 During the day when he was practising with his clients, he’d fast, and slowly introduce small feedings of protein (to maximise muscle protein synthesis).
 In the evening when he was out, that’s where he’d have most of his calories.
 This allowed him to stay under his maximum calorie allowance, and reach his minimum protein threshold.